ohartl/webmum/README.md

 ### Nginx

-Nginx config examples following, but you still need to change domain and path in config as explained in WebMum Config -> Paths.
+Nginx config examples following, but you still need to change domain and path in config as explained in **WebMUM Configuration Config > Paths**.

 With subdirectory `webmum/` in URL (e.g. `http://mydomain.tld/webmum/`):